A Talking Picture: Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 76% based on 25 critics, with an average rating of 6.6/10.
 The site's critics' consensus states "A Talking Picture occasionally struggles to engagingly convey its ambitious themes, but viewers attuned to its distinctive frequencies will find it well worth a watch".

+Critics were generally positive.
 Walter V. Addiego of the San Francisco Chronicle called the film "A potent and troubling meditation on the state of Western society".
 Writing for the Los Angeles Times, Kevin Thomas said that "Oliveira establishes a sense of timelessness only to catch his audience up short with a film that ultimately could scarcely be a more timely comment on the world in which we live".

-Varietys Deborah Young said that "A film destined to divide Manoel de Oliveira's fans but also to win him new ones".
+And in a review for Variety, Deborah Young said that the film was "A film destined to divide Manoel de Oliveira's fans but also to win him new ones".

 According to Manohla Dargis of The New York Times, "The Portuguese director Manoel de Oliveira again shows himself to be a master of the medium with this sharply cut gem of a film about a mother and daughter sailing the Mediterranean".